LostSputnik/react-gallery-firebase/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-Note: You need to add your Firebase configs in src/firebase/env.firebaseConfig.js to connect to Firebase

 ## Available Scripts
+Note: You need to first add your Firebase configs in src/firebase/env.firebaseConfig.js to connect to Firebase

 In the project directory, you can run: